 in homogeneous Solander box

 – traced back here far beyond Thieme-Becker (vol. XXVIII, 1933, p.
-308) seamlessly directly to the master’s estate itself and therewith correcting Thienemann who in 1856 declared the plates of this set as being deprived – the
+308) seamlessly directly to the master’s estate itself and therewith correcting Thienemann who in 1856 deemed the plates of this set lost – the

 in reverse (11¼ × 10 in [28.6 × 25.5 cm]) as removable solitaire laid into the front cover under polycarbonate glass (more resistant to aging + UV light than Plexiglas, but equally sensitive to scratches).
 Above the artist’s name and below the hall mark as unicum